 Founded in 1996, this 2-acre complex houses over 200 of the city’s most

 Historic and iconic neon signs from the 1930’s to today.
 Most of the signs are displayed in the Boneyard, an outdoor facility where you can get up close and personal with the symbols of a century of entertainment.
-Trace the progress of design and technology on an hour-long guided tour as each sign tells its story from concept design and manufacture through retirement.
+Trace the progress of design and technology on an hour-long guided small group tour as each sign tells its story from concept design and manufacture through retirement.

 The North Gallery, another outdoor exhibit housing an additional 60 signs including the Palm’s Casino Resort, Lady Luck, and O’Shea’s, is reserved exclusively for weddings and events, photo and film shoot, and educational programs.
 Book a couple of weeks in advance and get a unique and unforgettable backdrop for your big day!